How to manage the transition from two naps to one nap

 2. Drop the nap cold turkey

 Some children can handle an immediate adjustment to a one-nap schedule, with the morning nap being moved to the middle of the day and an earlier bedtime.
-This tends to be true for children that are already awake 4 or more hours in between their morning rise time and their first nap and are showing consistent signs that the two-nap schedule is no longer working well for them.
+This tends to be true for children who are already awake 4 or more hours in between their morning rise time and their first nap and are showing consistent signs that the two-nap schedule is no longer working well for them.

 This is what a one-nap might look like after consistently refusing the second nap of the day: